John Edwards (racing driver): Career

-In 2013, Edwards returned with Stevenson Motorsports, finishing 3rd in the Rolex Sports Car Series GT class with Robin Liddell and 2nd in the Continental Tire Sports Car Challenge GS class with Matt Bell.
-In early 2013, John also joined BMW Team Rahal Letterman Lanigan Racing part-time, subbing for Joey Hand in the American Le Mans Series GT class, driving the BMW Z4 GTE.
-He and Dirk Müller achieved one win among 4 podiums.
+In 2013, Edwards returned with Stevenson Motorsports, finishing third in the Rolex Sports Car Series GT class with Robin Liddell and second in the Continental Tire Sports Car Challenge GS class with Matt Bell.
+In early 2013, Edwards also joined BMW Team Rahal Letterman Lanigan Racing part-time, subbing for Joey Hand in the American Le Mans Series GT class, driving the BMW Z4 GTE.
+He and Dirk Müller achieved one win among four podiums.

-For the 2014 season, Edwards was picked up full-time by BMW, teaming with Dirk Müller to finish 7th in the Tudor United SportsCar Championship GTLM class.
+For the 2014 season, Edwards was picked up full-time by BMW, teaming with Dirk Müller to finish seventh in the Tudor United SportsCar Championship GTLM class.
 He also joined Fall-Line Motorsports in the Continental Tire Sports Car Challenge GS class, teaming with Trent Hindman to win the team championship.

 Edward returned to BMW Rahal Letterman Lanigan Racing in 2015 and 2016 as a BMW Factory driver in the TUDOR United SportsCar Championship to compete in the GTLM class with co-driver Lucas Luhr.
 After a strong drive, Edwards and Luhr won at Mazda Raceway Laguna Seca, as well as podium finishes at Canadian Tire Motorsports Park and Petit Le Mans at Road Atlanta.
-The year 2016 saw tough challenges for the Rahal Letterman Team as the development of the M6 BMW continued with Edwards and teammates securing a solitary podium.
+The 2016 season saw tough challenges for the Rahal Letterman Team as the development of the M6 BMW continued with Edwards and teammates securing a solitary podium.

-For 2017 Edwards drove for BMW for his 6th year teamed with Martin Tomczyk, a seasoned veteran having raced in DTM for 16 seasons and was the DTM Champion in 2011.
+For 2017, Edwards drove for BMW for his sixth year teamed with Martin Tomczyk, a seasoned veteran having raced in DTM for 16 seasons and was the DTM Champion in 2011.
 The pair was joined by Kuno Wittmer and Nicky Catsburg for the endurance events.
 He and Tomczyk won Laguna Seca 2018.

-For 2018 John Edwards drove for BMW for his 7th consecutive year teamed with Jesse Krohn and joined by Augusto Farfus and Nicky Catsburg for the endurance events.
+For 2018, Edwards drove for BMW for his seventh consecutive year teamed with Jesse Krohn and joined by Augusto Farfus and Nicky Catsburg for the endurance events.
 Highlights were limited to podiums and two poles for Edwards driving the new BMW M8.

-For 2019 BMW factory driver John Edwards is once again paired with Jesse Krohn in the United Sportscar Championship.
-The pair will be joined with Alex Zanardi and Colton Herta for the endurance events beginning with the 24 hours of Daytona.
-Edwards will also race the 24 hour races at the Nürburgring and Spa-Francorchamps.
+For 2019, Edwards was once again paired with Jesse Krohn in the United Sportscar Championship.
+The pair would be joined with Alex Zanardi and Colton Herta for the endurance events beginning with the 24 hours of Daytona.
+Edwards would also race the 24 hour races at the Nürburgring and Spa-Francorchamps.
 Edwards, Nicky Catsburg, and Marco Wittmann began the year with strong start racing for Rowe Racing with a victory at the first VLN at the Nurburgring.

 2023 saw Edwards embark upon a customer-focused campaign, pairing ST Racing's Samantha Tan in the Pro-Am class of the 2023 GT World Challenge America.
 Edwards stated that a number of factors contributed to his decision to join the program, including the sprint race focus of the series.
 Furthermore, he appreciated the developmental role that he undertook, advising the team as their delegated factory driver.